EconomyLens.com

 The lawsuit by farmer Hugues Falys is the first time a citizen in Belgium has brought a case against a multinational company. ©AFP

 Tournai (Belgium) (AFP) – A Belgian court Wednesday adjourned a case pitting TotalEnergies against a farmer seeking compensation for climate-change damage, pending the outcome of a separate trial against the French energy giant in Paris.
 Hugues Falys, a farmer from Belgium’s western Hainaut region, is backed by environmental groups including Greenpeace in the David-versus-Goliath case they hope could prove a turning point in the climate fight.
-Together, they took TotalEnergies to court on the grounds that the French group is Belgium’s leading refiner and distributor of petroleum products, launching the country’s first climate case brought against a multinational company.
+Together they took TotalEnergies to court on the grounds the French group is Belgium’s leading refiner and distributor of petroleum products, launching the country’s first climate case brought against a multinational company.

 Related